 3. If you connected a signal to the ANTENNA/CABLE DIGITAL INPUT, leave the option set to Autodetection.
-The signal type is chosen for you and changes on-screen according to that type when you press the down arrow button.
+The signal type is chosen for you and changes on-screen according to that type once a signal is detected.
 Press the down arrow button to highlight Auto Ch. search.
+Go to step 4.